xinyang-che/SBSP-PyPSA-Eur/README.md

 ## Contact

-If you have questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/CHEperb/SBSP-PyPSA/issues) or email: **car0325jason@gmail.com**
+If you have questions or suggestions, feel free to reach out via email: **car0325jason@gmail.com**